FAQs about careers in the allied health professions

 - therapeutic radiographer

-For these professions, use our course finder to locate courses that lead to statutory registration with the Health and Care Professions Council (HCPC) for all professions except osteopaths and the General Osteopathic Council that regulates osteopaths.
-Statutory registration is a legal requirement to practice in the UK.
+For these professions, use our course finder to locate courses that lead to registration with the Health and Care Professions Council (HCPC) for all professions except osteopaths.
+The General Osteopathic Council regulates osteopaths and statutory registration is a legal requirement to practice in the UK.

 Depending on your role, your employer may then support you to train as a fully qualified AHP.
 Have a look at NHS Jobs for current vacancies.

-There are opportunities to work with patients who have received injuries through sport eg as a doctor specialising in this field or using sport as part of a programme of rehabilitation after an injury, illness or operation (e.g.physiotherapist, physiotherapy assistant, cardiac physiologist) and in promoting better health (eg health trainer).
+Outside of the AHPs, you could be a doctor specialising in this sport and exercise or using sport as part of a programme of rehabilitation after an injury, illness or operation as a cardiac scientist and in promoting better health as a health trainer.